 20-year-old sentenced to 3 months in jail for crashing car into Spokane River, injuring passengers

 Sep.
-12—A 20-year-old was sentenced to three months in jail late last month for crashing a car into the Spokane River while high and injuring her two passengers.
+13—A 20-year-old was sentenced to three months in jail late last month for crashing a car into the Spokane River while high and injuring her two passengers.

 Serenity M. Dalziel pleaded guilty to vehicular assault and reckless driving for the April 2022 crash.